 If you have spider veins – networks of tiny blue or red veins on your skin – they could indicate a circulatory problem as well as having an unsightly appearance.
-Find out why you’ve got spider veins and how to get rid of them by contacting interventional radiologist Andrew Doe, MD.
+Find out why you’ve got spider veins and how to get rid of them by contacting interventional radiologist Andrew Doe, MD, or Sandra Newberry, MD.
 At Alate Health in Houston, Texas, they provide cutting edge treatments for spider veins, including sclerotherapy and endovenous ablation.
 Call Alate Health today to find out more or schedule a consultation using the online booking tool.

 Despite millions of Americans suffering from vein disease every day, many affected individuals are hesitant to reach out and find proper treatment for their spider veins.
 Many individuals assume that the procedures will be painful, expensive, or time-consuming.
 At Alate Vein Center, we are here to address all of your concerns surrounding spider vein treatment in Houston and the minimally invasive options you have when you choose us.

 Both spider veins and varicose veins are typical symptoms of chronic venous insufficiency (CVI).